 You may have a core muscle injury if you experience pain in your groin.
 This type of injury is common among people who play contact and high-impact sports that involve extreme twisting and turning but do not have the athlete conditioning as required.
 Rest can help to recover from the injury.

 Arthritis is a common cause of long-term hip pain.
 The condition can lead to painful and tender joints, making walking difficult.
 There are various types of arthritis, such as osteoarthritis (OA), infectious arthritis, and rheumatoid arthritis (RA).
 Osteoarthritis is the most commonly found type.
+If you are experiencing chronic pain, check out the best joint supplements available to relief and manage your pain long term.

 - Hip fractures.